Pentax 645Z vs Sony RX10

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Pentax 645Z and Sony Cyber-shot DSC-RX10 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the RX10 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 645Z does not offer wifi capability.
+In contrast, the 645Z does not provide wifi capability.

 Studio photographers will appreciate that the Pentax 645Z (unlike the RX10) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.